pietrogregorini/aldone/README.md

-# aldone
+# Aldone
-A non-conventional typeface inspired by the work of Aldo Novarese
+A non-conventional typeface inspired by the work of Aldo Novarese.